O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 ## Using the Write Methods

-Write methods are those that allow you to alter the state of the blockchain on behalf of the user, there are two types of write methods.
+Write methods are methods that allow you to alter the state of the blockchain on behalf of the user.
+There are two types of write methods.
 Sending a transaction and invoking a smart contract.
 Let's first look at the flow diagram for sending

 ### Requesting a User Transaction